Kapitar/micdrop/README.md

 ## License

-Proprietary - Internal use for the Speech Coach project unless stated otherwise.
+Proprietary - Internal use for the MicDrop project unless stated otherwise.

 ## Submission